invenia/blog/_posts/JuliaLangFeatures.md

 #### Advantages of Traits
  - You can do this after the type is declared (unlike a supertype).
  - You don't have to do it upfront and can add new types later (unike a `Union`).
- - and you can have otherwise unrelated types (unlike a supertype).
+ - You can have otherwise unrelated types (unlike a supertype).

 #### Traits have a few parts: